xebialabs-community/xld-personal-credentials-plugin/README.md

 - specify a private key selector (an alias) and a passphrase (CredentialsType.CT_PRIVATEKEY_SELECTOR)
 - specify a custom python script to set the credentials on hosts in a custom way (CredentialsType.CT_CUSTOM_SCRIPT)
 - optionally insert a check connection step for each hosts involved in the deployment plan
+- Invoke a control task using personal credentials.

 # Requirements #